Dolyetyus/quicksort-in-assembly/README.md

 # Quicksort implementation in Assembly
-I implemented quick sort in Assembly x64 because I was bored and I wanted to challenge myself with the hardest sorting algorithm to grasp.
+I implemented quick sort in Assembly x64 because I was bored and I wanted to challenge myself with the hardest sorting algorithm to grasp during my DSA course.